TIBCOSoftware/js-docker/kubernetes/README.md

 `kubectl create secret generic jasperserver-pro-jrsks --from-file=.jrsks=./.jrsks  --from-file=.jrsksp=./.jrsksp`

-These secrets need to be mapped as volumes into the containers.
+These secret needs to be mapped as volumes into the containers.
 You need to map a volume for configuration files created by the init container.
 At least:

 ```
       volumes:
-      - name: license
-        secret:
-          secretName: jasperserver-pro-license
       - name: keystore-files-secret
         secret:
           secretName: jasperserver-pro-jrsks